chefbe-dot-net/revision-zero.org/content/reuse.md

 The paper also aims at _evaluating_ the effectiveness of the reuse techniques, or at least it gives clues to do so.
 For this it calls for gauging the effectiveness of a reuse technique in terms of _cognitive distance_, that is, in terms of the _intellectual effort required (by software developers) to use it_.
 Interestingly, the author points out in his conclusion that the cognitive distance can be reduced in two ways:

-* by reducing the intellectual effort required to go *from the conceptualization of a system to a specification* in the abstractions proposed by the reuse technique and,
+* By reducing the intellectual effort required to go *from the conceptualization of a system to a specification* in the abstractions proposed by the reuse technique and,
-* by reducing the effort required to *produce an executable system from that specification*.
+* By reducing the effort required to *produce an executable system from that specification*.

 The paper also provides an approximate ranking of the height reuse techniques, rated on how well they minimize cognitive distance by each of the two methods mentioned above. _Application generators_ win the first ranking while _high level languages_ win the second one (refer to the paper for details).